Robust quantum dots charge autotuning using neural network uncertainty: Line detection

-In addition, we performed a calibration step to ensure that the confidence score is a good approximation of the actual probability of correctness.
+In addition, we performed a calibration step to optimize the exploration--exploitation tradeoff~\cite{Auer_2002, Simpkins_2008}. \Acp{NN} are typically calibrated using regularization methods during training or by empirically scaling individual bins of the reliability diagram after training~\cite{Gawlikowski_2021, Guo_2017, Vaicenavicius_2019, Filho_2023} to ensure that the confidence score is a good approximation of the actual probability of correctness.
 For example, among all classifications rated with \qty{80}{\percent} confidence, \qty{20}{\percent} of them are expected to be incorrect.
-Calibrating a \ac{NN} is typically done with regularization methods during the training or by empirically scaling individual bins of the reliability diagram after the training~\cite{Gawlikowski_2021, Guo_2017, Vaicenavicius_2019}.
-In our case, the range of confidence scores is not reliably covered by the validation dataset, which makes the classical calibration methods impractical.
-We have worked around this problem by calibrating the confidence thresholds instead of the model confidence scores.
-The threshold defines the confidence value under which the classification will be considered too uncertain to be trusted during the stability diagram exploration.
-After each training, the threshold value is optimized by minimizing the score defined by the Formula~\ref{eq:threshold} with a grid search on the validation set (see supplementary~\ref{subsec:threshold}).
-The intuitive idea is to find an optimal trade-off between the number of errors above the threshold ($\text{Err}$) and the total number of samples under the threshold ($\text{UT}$), where $\tau$ is a meta-parameter that defines the target ratio (fixed to \num{0.2} in this study).
+In our case, the validation set does not consistently cover the range of confidence scores due to the low number of classification errors in some cases (e.g., the middle panel of Supplementary Figure~\ref{fig:threshold-calibration}b).
+This constraint makes the computation of calibration metrics unreliable, specifically for bin-based approaches.
+We worked around this problem by calibrating the confidence thresholds instead of the model confidence scores.
+The threshold defines the confidence value under which the classification will be considered too uncertain to be trusted during stability diagram exploration.
+After each training, the threshold value is optimized by minimizing the score defined in Formula~\ref{eq:threshold} through a grid search on the validation set.
+The goal is to find an optimal tradeoff between the number of errors above the threshold ($\text{Err}$) and the total number of samples under the threshold ($\text{UT}$), where $\tau$ is a meta-parameter that defines the target ratio (fixed to \num{0.2} in this study).
 This approach relaxes the requirement regarding the number of calibration samples while maintaining the practical functionality of the confidence score.
+More details about the calibration process can be found in Supplementary Section~\ref{subsec:threshold}.